DevAndersen/csml/README.serious.md

 The primary purpose of this project was to give me an excuse to start looking into source generators.

-THe secondary purpose was to be fun and silly.
+The secondary purpose was to be fun and silly.
 Hopefully, the fairly absurd idea of writing C# in XML will provide a bit of entertainment for anyone reading this.

 ## Conclusions and takeaways